Salahuddin Ahmed (Chapai Nawabganj politician)

 Salahuddin Ahmed is a politician from Chapai Nawabganj District of Bangladesh.
-He was elected a member of parliament from Chapai Nawabganj-2 in 1988 Bangladeshi general election.
+He was elected a member of parliament from Chapai Nawabganj-2 in the 1988 Bangladeshi general election.

 Career

-Salahuddin Ahmed was elected a Member of Parliament from Chapai Nawabganj-2 constituency as an independent candidate in the 1988 Bangladeshi general election.
+Salahuddin Ahmed was elected a member of parliament from the Chapai Nawabganj-2 constituency as an independent candidate in the 1988 Bangladeshi general election.
 He was defeated from Chapainawabganj-2 constituency as an independent candidate in the fifth parliamentary elections of 1991.